NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/linux.md

 If you get errors in neurodesktop then check if the ~/neurodesktop-storage directory is writable to all users, otherwise run `chmod a+rwx ~/neurodesktop-storage`
 {{< /alert >}}

-2. Once neurodesktop is downloaded i.e. `guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal, open a browser and go to:
+2. Once neurodesktop is downloaded i.e. `guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal, leave the terminal open and neurodesktop running (i.e., do not press CTRL+C)

+3. Open a browser and go to:
 ```
 http://localhost:8080/#/?username=user&password=password
 ```